EX3: The Best Lab Created Diamonds

-What Are EX3 Lab Grown Diamond
+What Are EX3 Lab Grown Diamonds?

-A Common Misconception:
+A Common Misconception

-Because they are grown in controlled environments, they do not need to be mined and hence save you that cost while having a much lesser carbon footprint.
+Because they are grown in controlled environments, lab created stones do not need to be mined and, hence, save you that cost while having a much smaller carbon footprint.
 Natural diamonds are quite expensive.
-EX3 lab grown diamonds are evaluated on the same basis as well that is the cut, clarity, color, and number of carats.
-A mined diamond for one carat costs about $5000 while a one-carat lab grown diamond costs about $3000.
-A fancy yellow colored diamond or a beautiful blue diamond costs up to $20,000 and $200,000 respectively.
+EX3 lab grown diamonds, like the ones we use in some of our diamond engagement rings, are evaluated on the same basis.
+That includes their cut, clarity, color, and number of carats.
+A mined diamond for one carat costs about $5,000, while a one-carat lab grown diamond costs about $3,000.
+A fancy yellow colored diamond or a beautiful blue diamond costs up to $20,000 and $200,000, respectively.

 Yellow and blue diamonds grown in a laboratory cost about one-quarter and one-tenth of the price of a mined stone.
 This way, you can gift your loved one a rare diamond within your budget.
 Over the years, as the popularity of these ethical stones has grown, the cost of the best lab created diamonds has stabilized, and now buyers can get much better deals, as well.